The Gluten Lie: And Other Myths About What We Eat – A Review

-It appears that Levinovitz assertion is that “everything in moderation” is one answer without offering any evidence why this is true and contends that “fake cheese is his one food taboo” – which is understandable.
+Levinovitz assertion is that “everything in moderation” is the dietary answer without offering any evidence why this is true and contends that “fake cheese is his one food taboo” – which is understandable.

 The method of citing references is clumsy and does not easily allow for fact checking.